 Alison qualified and practiced as a Chartered Accountant for over 20 years before joining the charity sector, initially in service management roles, but then using her financial skills within the organisations she worked for.
 She was employed in the disability field, most recently with Enham Trust, where she became Head of Service for Information, Advice and Guidance and Head of Business Development, building a team to win and negotiate many tenders on behalf of the trust.
 In 2016 she left to become self employed as a management and finance consultant for the voluntary sector and has since worked with several charities of varying size and mission.

-Audrey Cornelius, Head of Fundraising
+Audrey Cornelius, Director of Fundraising

 Audrey has over 20 years’ experience in the voluntary sector, coming from a strong retail and customer service background.
 She joined the British Liver Trust in 2012, having previously worked on a consultancy basis, and having held Fundraising Manager positions at a national HIV/AIDS hospice and an adoption and fostering charity.
 Audrey heads up a team of nine, with vital income being raised from Trusts and Foundations, Individual Giving, In Memory and Legacy Giving and Community Fundraising, and under Audrey’s leadership the charity has seen income grow consistently year on year.
 The team raise the funds necessary for the charity to deliver our patient information and support services, Love Your Liver campaign and events, policy and public affairs work, virtual support groups and the essential core costs of the charity’s admin and support functions.

 Jonathan Worsfold, Director of Service Delivery